nkantar/sus/README.rst

 Pronunciation
 -------------

-Much controversy has sparked around the pronunciation of the project's name (no, it hasn't).
+Much controversy has sparked around the pronunciation of the project’s name (no, it hasn’t).
 As such, here is the definitive guide on doing so, as conceived by the original author.
 Please note that—much like with
 `GIF <https://bits.blogs.nytimes.com/2013/05/23/battle-over-gif-pronunciation-erupts/>`_
-—others may have different ideas, and who's to say the author knows what he's talking about anyway?
+—others may have different ideas, and who’s to say the author knows what he’s talking about anyway?

-"sus" is in this case pronounced as in "suspicious", and `Wiktionary <https://en.wiktionary.org/wiki/sus#English>`_ helpfully provides the following guide:
+“sus” is in this case pronounced as in “suspicious”, and `Wiktionary <https://en.wiktionary.org/wiki/sus#English>`_ helpfully provides the following guide: